ant512/gobble/posts/README.md

 over 480 posts and 912 comments, and uses just 2MB of disk space.
 Storing the posts in RAM makes retrieving and searching them extremely fast.

-The cache is reloaded whenever the content of the posts directory changes.
+The cache is updated whenever the content of the posts directory changes.

 Installation